STAIRlab/opensees-gallery/content/en/examples/plane-0002/index.md

   Python: ["cantilever.ipynb", "cantilever.py"]
 ---

 Various isoparametric quadrilaterals are used to perform a static analysis of a simple cantilever subjected to a parabolically distributed load at the tip.

+Consistent nodal loads are computed automatically using the `SurfaceLoad` class.

-{{% ipynb "cantilever.ipynb" %}}
+{{< ipynb "cantilever.ipynb" >}}